matifandy8/Api-MercadoLibre-clone/README.md

 # Api-MercadoLibre-clone

-Server ot backend the mercado libre fake
+Backend of the mercado libre fake

-last commit in the main branch
+- you should download the server or git clone.
+- npm start
+- Now you can see the complete application with backend in this url:https://mercadolibrefake.herokuapp.com/